Brand Inspection Requirements

 - A bill of sale is required to prove ownership.
 A bill of sale signed by the seller and adequately describing the livestock sold must be presented to the livestock inspector whenever the change of ownership inspection is made or whenever a buyer of livestock requests a county line or state line inspection for livestock.

-- Before any removal or change of ownership may take place, the seller of livestock shall request all required inspections and shall pay the required fees; 50 cents per head on cattle and $6.00 per head on horses.
+- Before any removal or change of ownership may take place, the seller of livestock shall request all required inspections and shall pay the required fees.

 MARKET CONSIGNMENT PERMITS